Clients

 -

-Harnessing the collective demand — and individual motivations of — the country’s largest food system operators, restaurants, grocers, and brands to encourage broiler (chicken) producers to improve welfare standards.
+Harnessing the collective demand — and individual motivations — of the country’s largest food system operators, restaurants, grocers, and brands to encourage chicken producers to improve welfare standards.

-Keeping members of the U.S. Working Group for Broiler Welfare engaged, inspired, and accountable on their commitments.
+Keeping members of the U.S. Working Group for Broiler Welfareengaged, inspired, and accountable to their commitments.

 -

-Build for Good has partnered with CIWF for over a year to amplify their U.S. Food Business team’s influence and impact.
+Build for Good has partnered with CIWF for more than 18 months to amplify their U.S. Food Business team’s influence and impact.
 This has included:

 Strategic Planning: Setting Objectives and Key Results for U.S. Food Business Team’s broiler welfare work at the organizational, Working Group, and committee levels.